-It always has been a well known fact that the markets in India are targeted by large number of counterfeit products/goods.
+It always has been a well-known fact that the markets in India are targeted by a large number of counterfeit products/goods.
 Popular brands like LV, GUCCI, Burberry, Armani, Hermes inter alia; are frequently pirated in local commercial markets.
-Among others, the most popular counterfeit products in market include hardware, software, clothing, watches, writing instruments.
+Among others, the most popular counterfeit products in the market include hardware, software, clothing, watches, writing instruments.

-At that backdrop, Indian system is striving hard to deal with the menace caused by the counterfeit products in the market which not only endangers country’s reputation and goodwill but also affect country’s financial market.
-Indian judiciary has timely made its presence felt by passing landmark judgments with various issues Indian market is facing.
-Recently, Hon’ble Delhi Court passed orders in one such case which dealt with counterfeit issue.
+At that backdrop, the Indian system is striving hard to deal with the menace caused by counterfeit products in the market which not only endangers the country’s reputation and goodwill but also affects the country’s financial market.
+Indian judiciary has timely made its presence felt bypassing landmark judgments with various issues the Indian market is facing.
+Recently, Hon’ble Delhi Court passed orders in one such case which dealt with counterfeit issues.

 Facts of the case:

-Delhi High Court in its recent judgment dated January 04, 2017 in the matter of Montblanc Simplo GmbH vs. Gaurav Bhatia & ors.
+Delhi High Court in its recent judgment dated January 04, 2017, in the matter of Montblanc Simplo GmbH vs. Gaurav Bhatia & Ors.
 CS (OS) 2563/2013, The Court has restrained an electronic commerce web portal functioning under the Trade name “www.DIGAA.com”.
-The Defendant’s impugned website was alleged dealing with the manufacturing, selling and advertising of counterfeit Montblanc products which are registered under the Trademark of the Plaitiffs.
+Defendant’s impugned website was alleged dealing with the manufacturing, selling, and advertising of counterfeit Montblanc products that are registered under the Trademark of the Plaintiffs.

 Background of the case:

 A German company incorporated under the laws of the country having its registered office at Hamburg.
-The registered company named “Montblanc Simplo GmbH” has its work engaged in the manufacturing, distribution and sales of pens & other writing instruments under the registered Trade name MONTBLANC MEISTERSTUCK,.
-The plaintiff’s company Trademark also include “The Star Device” which is a white stylized six pointed star with circular edges and the “The three ring Device” comprised of three metallic bands located close to the middle of body of pen cap.
-The plaintiff’s company claims its product registered under proprietors name within India as well as other countries across the world.
+The registered company named “Montblanc Simplo GmbH” has its workers engaged in the manufacturing, distribution, and sales of pens & other writing instruments under the registered Trade name MONTBLANC MEISTERSTUCK,.
+The plaintiff’s company Trademark also includes “The Star Device” which is a white stylized six-pointed star with circular edges and the “The three-ring Device” comprised of three metallic bands located close to the middle of the body of the pen cap.
+The plaintiff’s company claims its product registered under proprietors’ names within India as well as other countries across the world.

-In July 2013, the plaintiff through its office in India came to know that the said defendant was selling counterfeit products on a lesser rate from original product of plaintiff.
-The defendant represented his product as original product of Plaintiff Company.
+In July 2013, the plaintiff through its office in India came to know that the said defendant was selling counterfeit products at a lesser rate from the original product of the plaintiff.
+The defendant represented his product as the original product of the Plaintiff Company.
 Hence, the present suit was filed.

 Submission by the parties:

-Plaintiff claimed that his company is losing reputation and trust of his clients because of defendant’s counterfeited products.
+Plaintiff claimed that his company is losing the reputation and trust of his clients because of the defendant’s counterfeited products.
 Plaintiff claimed to be suffering loss and demanded damage worth INR 2,005,000.

-Plaintiff stated the price of original MEISTERSTUCK CLASSIQUE is INR 30,000 whereas the defendants were selling similar counterfeit product for INR 6,860.
+Plaintiff stated the price of original MEISTERSTUCK CLASSIQUE is INR 30,000 whereas the defendants were selling similar counterfeit products for INR 6,860.

-Plaintiff in his submission stated that they purchased writing instrument, namely, the MEISTERSTUCK CLASSIQUE from the website defendant was using to sell the products, which were being sold at a discounted price and falsely represented as a product of the plaintiff upon examination that the product was a counterfeit.
+The plaintiff in his submission stated that they purchased a writing instrument, namely, the MEISTERSTUCK CLASSIQUE from the website defendant was using to sell the products, which were being sold at a discounted price and falsely represented as a product of the plaintiff upon examination that the product was a counterfeit.

-It was submitted by the plaintiff that the defendant’s product is of inferior quality; also the refill used in Defendants instrument was different than that of original product.
-Defendant’s instrument has a different color combination than that of plaintiff.
-Also, the tip of the refill of defendant’s writing instrument has a plastic ball which is different than that of plaintiff’s original product.
+It was submitted by the plaintiff that the defendant’s product is of inferior quality; also the refill used in the Defendants instrument was different than that of the original product.
+Defendant’s instrument has a different color combination than that of the plaintiff.
+Also, the tip of the refill of the defendant’s writing instrument has a plastic ball that is different than that of the plaintiff’s original product.
 The serial numbers on the product were also fabricated by the defendant.

 The defendants after filing their Written Statement stopped appearing in court and the suit was preceded Ex-parte.